UndeadZeratul/wartrophies/README.md

 ---
 - Requires at least GZDoom 4.3.3!
 Playing it on anything lower that that won't work right and you may lose progress.
 You have been warned.
 - The mod may not be multiplayer compatible!
 Not tested.
 - Due to the way data is saved, mod may cause ini bloat if played with too many mods for a long time.
 The data is at the bottom of your config file in a separate section.
 If ini bloat really bothers you, this mod probably isn't for you.
-At the moment there is no other way to store data globally.
+At the moment there is no other way to store data between saves.
+- Stats do not persist between IWADs.
+Due to how CVars are stored in the ini file, there is no workaround for this at the moment.

 ### Do this if you want addon support
 ---